tergav17/339GroupEssay4/README.md

 </p>

-An easy method to inspect the current state of a project is to run a code analysis on the entire project using Android Studio.
+A common method to inspect an Android project is to run a code analysis using Android Studio.
 Figure 3, above, shows the results of this analysis on Infinity for Reddit.
-A significant number of errors and warnings were discovered which indicates room for improvement within the codebase.
+A significant number of errors and warnings were discovered, indicating room for improvement within the codebase.

 > Note: to run your own static code analysis of the repository in Android Studio, click 'Code', 'Inspect Code', 'Whole Project', and 'OK'.